gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 # Acknowledgments

- The author likes to thank Jonathan Lennox, Zaheduzzaman Sarker, Bernard Aboba, Elwyn Davies, and Hyunsik Yang for review and editorial fixes.
+ The author likes to thank Jonathan Lennox, Zaheduzzaman Sarker, Bernard Aboba, Elwyn Davies, Wes Hardaker, and Hyunsik Yang for review and editorial fixes.